jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

     };

-You can then use this handler with an SDK client by providing a ``handler`` option in the constructor of a client:
+You can then use this handler with an SDK client by providing a ``handler`` option in the constructor of a client.

 .. code-block:: php

-    // Set the handler of the client in the constructor.
+    // Set the handler of the client in the constructor
     $s3 = new Aws\S3\S3Client([
         'region'  => 'us-east-1',
         'version' => '2006-03-01',